cjriches/simulatron/simulatron/docs/memory-management.md

 C stands for Copy-On-Write.
 If both W and C are 1, then an attempted write will trigger a page fault.

-The other bits are reserved for future use.
+Bits 6-8 are reserved for future use and should be set to zero.
+Bits 9-11 are available for the programmer to use as they wish.

 Again, the address is the upper 20 bits with lower 12 bits as zero, as the address points to the start of a frame.